-for they are coming to kill you (ULT)
+for they are coming to kill you (ULT) because people are trying to kill you (UST)

 Shemaiah does not say who these people are.
 It would be possible to say something based on what can reasonably be inferred.
 For example, "Your enemies have hired people to kill you."
 However, the vagueness seems to be part of Shemaiah's strategy to frighten Nehemiah.
 So it might be more effective to leave this indefinite.
 Alternate translation: "because people are trying to kill you"